prgrphnrtr/mUPC/1 - laws/UPCRoP/UPCRoP.md

 	- (a) provide further clarification on specific points ;
 	- (b) answer specific questions ;
 	- (c) produce evidence ;
-	- (d) lodge specific documents including each party’s summary of the orders to be sought at the interim conference.
+	- (d) lodge specific documents including each party's summary of the orders to be sought at the interim conference.

 	The judge-rapporteur shall at the same time inform the party concerned that if the party fails to comply with the order within the time period specified, a decision by default may be given in accordance with Rule 355.